Democratic Party of New Mexico

 The Democratic Party of New Mexico (DPNM) is the affiliate of the Democratic Party in the U.S. state of New Mexico.
-It is headquartered in Albuquerque and led by Chair Jessica Velasquez, Vice Chair Manny Crespin, Secretary Pamelya Herndon, and Treasurer Rayellen Smith.
-It is currently the dominant party in the state, controlling all of New Mexico's three U.S. House seats, both U.S. Senate seats, both houses of the state legislature, and the governorship.
+It is headquartered in Albuquerque and led by Chair Sara Attleson, Vice Chair Cam Crawford, Secretary Brenda Hoskie, and Treasurer Caroline Zamora.

-It is the primary opposition to the Republican Party of New Mexico.
-The party has provided 19 of the 31 governors of New Mexico, including three since the 1990s (Bruce King, Bill Richardson, and Michelle Lujan Grisham).
-Other key Democratic figures in New Mexico's history include David Meriwether, Henry Connelly, Ezequiel Cabeza De Baca, Clyde Tingley, Jerry Apodaca, and Toney Anaya.
-The New Mexico Democratic Party is led by Jessica Velasquez, with other modern prominent figures include modern governor Michelle Lujan Grisham, Raúl Torrez, Howie Morales, Maggie Toulouse Oliver, Mimi Stewart, Brian Egolf, and Tim Keller.
+The party has provided 19 of the 31 governors of New Mexico.
+It is currently the dominant party in the state, controlling all 3 of New Mexico's U.S. House seats, both U.S. Senate seats, both houses of the state legislature, and the governorship.
+The New Mexico Democratic Party is led by Jessica Velasquez, with other modern prominent figures include Governor Michelle Lujan Grisham and Attorney General Raúl Torrez.